Being Oprah

 What would it feel like to be Oprah?
 No, I’m not talking about living in a fifty-million-dollar house near Santa Barbara (for which she wrote a check), or having a private jet to haul you anywhere in the world, or your own TV show and magazine and cable network.
 No, I’m talking about something else: the attitude.
-What would it feel like, to feel like Oprah?
+What would be feel like to feel like Oprah?

 This question occurred to me as I unfurled the tenth anniversary issue of O Magazine.
 On the cover, Oprah stands next to a giant cake.
 She’s been on the cover of every one of her magazines for the past ten years – one hundred and twenty issues – the only face of O, blow-dried and airbrushed to within a pixel of perfection.